Oghma-Infinium/Vagabond/README.md

 ### System Requirements

 >  Please note these specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
 In the future this will be updated depending on feedback received.
+That said, **HDD installs are unsupported**.

 | Spec Category | My Specs (1440p) | Recommended (1080p) |